AP Courses AP Biology AP Biology Units AP Human Geography AP HUG Units AP Computer Science Principles AP CSP Units

 Frequently asked questions

-What is a formal region?
+What is a formal region in AP Human Geography?

-What is a functional region?
+What is the meaning of a functional region?

-What is a perceptual region?
+What is an example of a perceptual region?

 Are perceptual regions and vernacular regions the same?